 youth services & babysitting

 There are many ways to help celebrate and commemorate this High Holy Day season: Include a New Year's Greeting; remember a departed loved one in our Yizkor Memorial Book; sponsor a Festival Kiddush or our Youth Programming.
-Complete the Sponsorship/Ways to Connect Form by Thursday August 24th to participate.
+We also have opportunities to list New Babies born this year (read on Rosh Hashanah morning), a College Outreach sign-up form (to send gift baskets to your college age student), and Teen Volunteer opportunites for students in grades 7-12.
+Please print and submit the Sponsorship/Ways to Connect Form by Monday, August 20th to participate.

 Community Break Fast